Here’s The Real Reason Gwen Stefani Won’t Be Back Next Season On ‘The Voice’ — & Why She’ll Probably Return

 Fans should not count Stefani out permanently from appearing on the NBC show ever again.
 The show likes to rotate judges to keep the format fresh and to accommodate the ever-changing schedules of the artists that coach the hopefuls on the series.

-Said Stefani of her tight scheduling commitments, which include dual work on both The Voice and a Vegas residency, as well as raising her three sons, “I didn’t expect to be doing [the Vegas show] and The Voice at the same time,” she said.
+Stefani spoke about her tight scheduling commitments, which include dual work on both The Voice and a Vegas residency, as well as raising her three sons.

+“I didn’t expect to be doing [the Vegas show] and The Voice at the same time,” she said.
 “I just feel like I’m alive in a way I’ve never been before because I have to be!
 Because doing both is a lot.”

 Nick, alongside his brothers Joe and Kevin Jonas, appeared on The Ellen DeGeneres Show to talk about their “Happiness Begins” tour and their plans for their future.
 Instead, Ellen got Nick to admit to a rumor she heard that she wanted to clarify right then and there on her show.

 It was at that time that she played a video from The Voice coaches Blake Shelton, Kelly Clarkson, and John Legend, welcoming Nick to the panel.
-People Magazine reported that Nick explained how he wanted to spill the beans himself, but appeared okay to allow Ellen to do it for him.
+People Magazine reported that Nick explained how he wanted to spill the beans himself but appeared fine in allowing Ellen to do it for him.

 “I am so excited about this,” said Nick to Ellen and her studio audience.
 “You’re basically the first people I’ve told, so thank you for being a part of this special moment for me.
 Just to be clear, Blake, I’m going to kick your a**.
 I think Kelly’s point about forming an alliance might make sense, and John, I love you, but we need a side conversation to figure some things out.”